phmullins/knowledge/games/games-switch.md

 ### Nintendo Switch - Top 10 All-time Favorite Switch Games

+My top 10 all-time favorite Nintendo Switch games.
+Diablo III has been number one for as long as I can remember and I don't see that changing any time soon.
+Likewise, Borderlands: The Handsome Collection, and Rebel Galaxy: Outlaw will probably be high on this list for quite some time.

 - Diablo III: The Eternal Collection [(www)](https://us.diablo3.com/en/switch)
 - Borderlands: The Handsome Collection [(switch)](https://www.nintendo.com/games/detail/borderlands-the-handsome-collection-switch/)
 - Rebel Galaxy: Outlaw [(www)](https://rebel-galaxy.com/)